isomerpages/moe-concordpri/_departments/Student Management/Concord's Prefectorial Board.md

 *   **Prefects Camp 2021**

-The Prefects camp will be carried out in September.
+<p style="text-align:justify">The Prefects camp will be carried out in September.
 The day camp aims to enhance prefects’ leadership skills through hands-on activities.

 ![](/images/pb14.jpeg)